-1. Type and Shape 20
+- nte Européen 20 1.
+Type and Shape

-2. Head, Eyes and Ears 10
+- 2. Head, Eyes and Ears

-3. Coat 10
+- 3. Coat

-4. Breedspecific 15
+- 4. Breedspecific

-5. Breedspecific 15
+- 5. Breedspecific

-6. Breedspecific 15
+- Breedspecific 6.

-7. Condition and Presentation 15
+- Condition and Presentation

-100

 The coat is dense, short, flat and glossy and consists of fine, silky hairs.
-The coat is around $2\frac{1}{2}$ cm long.
+The lie of the coat is horizontal and runs from the head towards the hindguarters.
+The coat is around 21/2 cm long.
 The coat has to be free of rosettes and ruffles.
 The ideal coat of an exhibit looks even with a glossy sheen and is not in moult.
 A cavy is in moult when there are lots of loose hairs; a small amount of loose hairs are acceptable.

-- slightly matt, thin, open and/or coarse coat (including belly) - slightly long or short coat
+- slightly matt, thin, open and/or coarse coat (including belly)

+- slightly long or short coat

+- slightly skirting behind front legs

 - too thin or open coat

 - too long or short length of the coat

 - severe moult or bald patches in coat

-- quiffs and skirting in coat
+- quiffs and severe skirting in coat

-In addition to the above, all faults and disqualifications as mentioned under the General Description apply.
+uniculture In addition to the above, all faults and disgualifications as mentioned under the General Description apply.